-You can scatter their ashes in your/their chosen place, and still retain a small amount of their remains to be converted into a unique memorial diamond.
+You can scatter their ashes in your/their chosen place and still retain a small portion of their remains to be converted into a unique memorial diamond.

-A cremation diamond can be kept in a presentation box or is more commonly crafted into a special piece of jewelry in order that it can be kept close at all times, and handed forward through generations.
+A cremation diamond can be kept in a presentation box or, more commonly, crafted into a special piece of jewelry so that it can be kept close at all times and handed forward through generations.

 Scattering by Air

 The other popular choice for those interested in ash scattering is scattering by air, which can be over sea or land.
-This is usually done by professionals when the ashes are cast from a private plane.
+Professionals usually do this when the ashes are cast from a private plane.
 Some of them will coordinate with your ceremony to fly over and scatter the ashes at a specified place and time, and on clear days a cloud of ash can be seen from the ground.
-Most professionals will provide a certificate of the place and time and even photos.
+Most professionals will provide a certificate of the place, time, and even photos.
 Some will allow passengers to attend the scattering of ashes for an extra fee.
 Prices can start at around $250.

 Scattering at Sea from a Cruise Ship

 Another mode of ash scattering by air involves a small portion of cremated remains being placed inside a huge helium-filled balloon.
 After its release, the balloon travels up to an altitude of approximately five miles.
 At that height, the temperature is 40 degrees below zero.
-When it cools at this temperature the balloon crystalizes and fractures, scattering the ashes.
-The balloon is biodegradable and therefore eco-friendly.
+The balloon crystalizes and fractures when it cools at this temperature, scattering the ashes.
+The balloon is biodegradable and, therefore, eco-friendly.

 Ashes Scattered into Space